flexie/eas-4803-8803-ccs/docs/homework.md

 ## Hand in

 Please turn in your assignments as pdf files.
-The assignments should be send to [Ziyi (Francis) Yin](mailto:ziyi.yin@gatech.edu).
+The assignments should be send to [Abhinav P. Gahlot](mailto:agahlot8@gatech.edu) and [Huseyin Tuna Erdinc](mailto:herdinc3@gatech.edu).
 Late hand-ins are not accepted.
 If you have difficulty on the homework and want to ask for extension, please email Dr. Felix Herrmann and cc TA in advance (at least 2 days before the deadline).

 ## Feedback